djm4686/Heroes-of-Teleria/README.md

 # Heroes-of-Teleria
 A turn-based tactical RPG made with python and pygame

-In order to run this program you will need a few python modules installed:
+In order to run this program you will need the following python modules installed:

 pygame